rycoll/RankingBlog/_tests/image-upload-test.md

 This image is loaded from a data file:
 ![]({{site.data.test.upload_image}})

+ this png tested in the Content Editor:

 ![](/uploads/icy-speedway.png)

-^ this png tested in the Content Editor

-v this jpg tested in the Content Editor
+v this jpg tested in the Content Editor:

 ![](/uploads/icy-speedway.jpg)